OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

 Note that when using `SimulateNetwork` however, ExaDiS simulation modules may suffer some performance hit (compared to a native C++ driven simulation) due to data flow through the python pipeline.
 This may be particularly apparent when running on GPU.
 This overhead is generally reasonable (e.g. 20%) and allows for a great flexibility of the code.
 If maximum performance is desired, it is advised to use the `SimulateNetworkPerf` driver instead.

+Currently, the two following stopping criteria are available:
+- `max_step`: maximum simulation step number to reach (across all loading instances)
+- `num_steps`: number of simulation steps to perform for the current loading instance

 #### `SimulateNetworkPerf`